The Sleep Revolution Summary

 Note: The most extensive post about sleep I’ve written is this one.
 It outlines 21 ways to sleep better in excruciating detail (even if you have kids).

-Who would I recommend The Sleep Revolution summary to?
+Who would I recommend our summary of The Sleep Revolution to?

 The 12 year old who sleeps less than the nine hours she needs each night, because school starts early, the 43 year old working wife, who’s rarely in the mood and anyone who thinks sleep is for losers.